ucisysarch/opencvjs/README.md

   register_vector<cv::Rect>("RectVector");
   register_vector<cv::Point2f>("Point2fVector");
 ```

-### More Examples
-Test suite contains several tests and examples demonstrating how the API can be used.

 ### Memory management
 All the allocated objects should be freed manually by calling delete() method.
 To avoid manual memory management for basic types, the following data types are exported as JavaScript value arrays.